Reflections from the Ledge: A Journey of Hope

 He sat alone on the ledge, legs dangling over the edge like a child teasing gravity.
-Seattle spread below him, cloaked in the last violet hues of dusk.
-Skyscrapers reached like fingers toward the thinning clouds, and the slow blink of tower lights mirrored stars not yet visible.
-The hum of the city below—a symphony of sirens, laughter, and music leaking through open windows—rose to meet him, familiar and strange all at once.
+Seattle spread below him, draped in the last violet hues of dusk.
+The skyscrapers reached like fingers toward the thinning clouds.
+Tower lights blinked slowly, mirroring stars not yet visible.
+The city's hum—a mix of sirens, laughter, and music leaking through open windows—rose to meet him.
+It was familiar and strange all at once.

 The cold wind ruffled his thick coat.
-He didn’t flinch.
+Yet, he didn’t flinch.

 He had sat here many times before.
 Always at night.
 Always when the veil between thoughts and memories was thinnest.